EdArdolino/ChoiceConversion/README.md

 # Choice Conversion
+{: .alert .alert-info .text-center}

 About: This is a simple python program that converts a users input.
 It has been broken into two programs: ChoiceFunctions.py and ChoiceConversion.py.
 ChoiceFunctions.py is where all of the functions for each conversion is stored.
 ChoiceConversion.py is the program that executes the conversions based on the user input.

-Functionality: Convert a string from binary, and Convert a string to binary
+Functionality: Convert a string from binary, and Convert a string to binary.

 How to use: